 - 1. Tax relief Discount and deferral [All underlined recommendations under "Discount and Deferral" require changes at the state level, which are not likely without approval of the Area Agencies on Aging, locally known as Council on Aging] - a.
 Qualifications - i.
 Own and Occupy Property - ii.
 65+, - iii.
 Owner or dependent (resident) certified by a licensed physician or psychologist, or a state or federal agency as permanently disabled as of January 1 of the year for which applying - iv.
 59+ years old surviving spouse of a person who was receiving the previous homestead exemption at the time of death - v.
-Low-income surviving house member ... qualification requirement being that the house member must have designated that property as primary residence for at least 10 years (or 10 year equivalent if a re-entering citizen - calculated by adding primary residence with time incarcerated totally the previous 10 years). - 1. % of discount reassessed after senior/person with a disability no longer identifies property as primary residence - 11 respondents agreed, 3 respondents disagreed - Keep it simple maybe just a cap on annual increase in property assessment as long as property continues to be owned and occupied by the same individual(s)
+Low-income surviving house member ... qualification requirement being that the house member must have designated that property as primary residence for at least 10 years (or 10 year equivalent if a re-entering citizen calculated by adding primary residence with time incarcerated totally the previous 10 years). - 1. % of discount reassessed after senior/person with a disability no longer identifies property as primary residence - 11 respondents agreed, 3 respondents disagreed - Agree with all but incarcerated person proposal not sure about that.
+Would need more information. - For ALL seniors, not just low income and/or disabled